rossptacek/rossptacek.github.io/MGF1106/voting/vt2-plurality.md

 * Compute the ranking of candidates according to the plurality method.
 * Explain which fairness criteria are satisfied and not satisfied by the plurality method.
   * The plurality method satisfies the majority criterion.
-  * The plurality method does not satisfy the majority lose criterion.
+  * The plurality method does not satisfy the majority loser criterion.
   * The plurality method does not satisfy the Condorcet criterion.
 * Determine how voters may vote tactically (compromise) under the plurality method.